So, you want to change your Chromebook’s resolution.

 So, this means that you have 800 pixels going horizontally across your screen and 600 pixels going vertically up your screen.
 That’s what these numbers mean.

 1280 x 800?
 1024 x 768?
 1920 x 1200?
 1366 x 768?
 1600 x 900?
 800 x 600?
 What do these numbers mean?

 So that means the second number is at least 720.
-Of course, HD resolution can go much higher than 720 pixels, but that’s generally the lowest vertical resolution to be considered high-definition.
+Of course, HD can go much higher than 720 pixels, but that’s generally the lowest vertical setting to be considered high-definition.
 This is generally speaking, of course.

 And you should now know how to adjust the resolution of your Chromebook for picture perfect cat videos.